Shark Beach – Calm Harbour Swimming in Nielsen Park

 - Playing on the sand close to the shoreline

-- Picnics on the grass near the beach
+- Picnics on the grass just metres from the beach

 More things to do at the beach for kids.